Reviewscouk/WooCommercePlugin/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Fix - Fixed a bug related to not accepting certain values in Invitation Recency limit.

 = 1.5.1 =
 * Update - Add option to limit order processing to most recent orders and set the number of days to limit to.